 This can be done with either a small club typically called a fish priest, or even a nearby rock.
 I use this method whenever I do not have a knife available.

 It is normal for the trout to flap around for a while after getting whacked.
 This is probably nerves.
 Give it a second whack if in doubt.

 Knife between the eyes

 One of the quickest ways to kill a trout is to simply stab them about half an inch above the eyes, and angle the blade slightly towards the gills before applying pressure.
 The most common tool for this is a knife or a spike tool.

-Afterwards, I then remove the gills, and then gut the fish.
+Afterward, I then remove the gills and then gut the fish.
 This ensures the best eating.
 Put the trout on ice as soon as practical.

 How to kill a trout without a knife or any tools.

 On a couple of occasions, I have brought no tools with me to kill trout.
 If I am on the shore, then I could easily use a branch or rock.
 But out on the water, options are more limited.

 But there is still one rather brutal way to easily kill a trout.
 That is to put your fingers into its gills and rip them out.

 Do I need to bleed trout?

-The main reason people bleed fish is because they believe it improves the quality of the flesh.
+The main reason people bleed fish is that they believe it improves the quality of the flesh.
 There is a chance that the blood will taint the flavor, and potentially even encourage bacteria growth.

 Then bend the head back slightly.
 The beating heart then squirts blood out of the animal.
 If done correctly, the blood will be pushed out.
 This must be done while the fish is still alive.